How to analyze and visualize data#

 That’s it!
 Now go analyze some data!

-The sample document includes only the “companies” and “investments” data, and includes only New York companies to keep it smaller and faster. ↩
+Download crunchbase_companies_ny.csv and crunchbase_investments_ny.csv.
+The sample data includes only the “companies” and “investments” data, and includes only New York companies to keep it smaller and faster.
+The dataset comes from Kaggle. ↩

 Such duplication is commonly seen in spreadsheets.
 Data in this form is called “denormalized”. ↩